-Job description, qualifications and career opportunities 2023
+Job description, qualifications and career opportunities in 2023

-We live in a digital world that is becoming a more connected with each passing day.
+We live in a digital world that is becoming a bit more connected with each passing day.
 This connected world is increasingly driven by data thanks to AI, machine learning and data science.

-As a data analyst, you will therefore have your finger on the pulse and be able to positively influence economic, but also social developments thanks to a good, analytical understanding.
-It’s a job that comes with a lot of responsibility.
-Where you work with data, you also have to act with great caution.
+As a data analyst, you have your finger on the pulse of the times and can positively influence economic and social developments through a good analytical understanding.
+It is a job that entails a lot of responsibility.
+Because where you work with data, you also have to act with great caution.

 What is data analysis and why is it so important?

-A data analyst’s work begins with what is called raw data.
-Raw data is initially unorganized.
-Unless it is first cleaned up, the data analyst cannot derive any insights from it.
-In other words, order has to be brought into the chaos for the data to be usable.
-That’s the job of a data analyst.
+The work of a data analyst begins with so-called raw data.
+Raw data is initially unordered.
+As long as they are not cleaned up first, the data analyst cannot derive any insights from them.
+In other words, order must first be brought into the chaos in order to make data usable.
+That is the job of a data analyst.

-Collecting, cleaning and organizing data is a large part of data analysis.
-To do this, data analysts use various methods from statistics, programming, and visualization.
+Collecting, cleaning and organizing data is a major part of data analysis.
+To do this, data analysts use various methods from statistics, programming and visualization.
 However, data analysts don't have to be one hundred percent proficient in these disciplines, because many of these steps have now been automated and run partly on their own.
 You just need to understand these processes well in order to manage them and control the results.

 Data analysis is important for two reasons.
-First, it facilitates decision-making, and second, it makes decisions provable based on facts.
-That's what makes it so valuable for companies that need to incorporate lots of different data in order to develop smart strategies.
-So instead of just relying on your gut feeling, as a data analyst you make decisions based on facts.
+First, it facilitates decision making, and second, it makes decisions provable based on facts.
+That's what makes it so valuable for companies that need to incorporate many, diverse data to strategically align themselves wisely.

-The tasks of a data analyst
+The tasks of a Data Analyst

 Put simply, a data analyst collects and prepares a large amount of data and then performs analysis on those data sets.
 As a Data Analyst, you look for ways to harness data to gain insights, answer questions, and solve problems.
-The analyses a data analyst creates should lead to better, more informed business decisions.
+The analyses a Data Analyst creates should lead to better, more informed business decisions.

-What is the difference between data analyst and data scientist?
+What is the difference between Data Analyst and Data Scientist?

-Your tasks as a data analyst
+Your tasks as a Data Analyst

-1 Formulate the question
+1 Formulate question

 2 Collect data

-- Second-party data, which comes from another company
+- Second-party datathat come from another company

-3 Clean the data
+3 Clean data

 4 Analyze data